 By Councilor Bryn Oakleaf

 Hello, Winooski.
-I serve as the City Council Liaison to the Municipal Infrastructure Commission.
-This group is comprised of Council appointed members who support the implementation of Winooski’s Strategic Vision as outlined in the 2019 Master Plan.
+I want to share a summary from the most recent Municipal Infrastructure Commission that was held in mid-December.
+For those that may not know, I serve as the City Council Liaison to the Municipal Infrastructure Commission.
+This Commission is comprised of five Council-appointed members.
+In their role, they support the implementation of Winooski’s Strategic Vision as outlined in the 2019 Master Plan.
 The Commission is charged with helping the City Council and staff "Invest in the City’s municipal infrastructure, including energy resources, facilities and technology; roads and sidewalks; and water, sewer, and storm water lines and facilities.”

 Please get in touch if you have comments or questions on the work of the Commission.